boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 The description of the main components shown in {{fig-tn-arch}} are:

 Customer:
-: An entity that is responsible for managing and orchestrating the End-to-End 5G Mobile Network, notably RANs and CNs.
+: An entity that is responsible for managing and orchestrating the end-to-end 5G Mobile Network, notably RANs and CNs.

 Customer Sites:
-: A customer manages and deploys 5G Network Functions (RAN and CN) in Customer Sites.
-On top of 5G Network Functions (e.g., gNodeB (gNB), 5G Core (5GC)), a customer may manage additional TN elements (e.g., servers, routers, switches, or VPC Gateways) within a Customer Site.
-A Customer Site can be either a physical or a virtual location.
-Examples of Customer Sites are a customer private locations (Point of Presence (PoP), DC), a VPC in a Public Cloud, or servers hosted within provider or colocation service.
+: A customer manages and deploys 5G NFs (RAN and CN) in customer sitess.
+On top of 5G NFs (e.g., gNodeB (gNB), 5G Core (5GC)), a customer may manage additional TN elements (e.g., servers, routers, or switches) within a customer sites.
+A customer sites can be either a physical or a virtual location.
+Examples of customer sitess are a customer private locations (Point of Presence (PoP), DC), a VPC in a Public Cloud, or servers hosted within the provider network or colocation service.
-: The Orchestration of the TN within Customer Sites involves a set of controllers for automation purposes (e.g., Network Functions Virtualization Infrastructure (NFVI), Enhanced Container Network Interface (CNI), Fabric Managers, or Public Cloud APIs).
-The detail of these controllers is out of the scope of this document.
+: The Orchestration of the TN within customer sitess involves a set of controllers for automation purposes (e.g., Network Functions Virtualization Infrastructure (NFVI), Enhanced Container Network Interface (CNI), Fabric Managers, or Public Cloud APIs).
+It is out of the scope of this document to document how these controllers are implemented.

 Provider:
-: An entity responsible for interconnecting Customer Sites.
-The provider orchestrates and manages a provider network.
+: An entity responsible for interconnecting customer sitess.
+: The provider orchestrates and manages a provider network.

 Provider Network:
-: A provider uses a provider network to interconnect Customer Sites.
+: A provider uses a provider network to interconnect customer sitess.
 This document assumes that the provider network is based on IP or MPLS.

 Customer Edge (CE):
 : A device that provides logical connectivity to the provider network.
 The logical connectivity is enforced at Layer 2 and/or Layer 3 and is denominated an Attachment Circuit (AC).
-Examples of CEs include TN components (e.g., router, switch, or firewalls) and also 5G Network Functions (i.e., an element of 5G domain such as Centralized Unit (CU), Distributed Unit (DU), or User Plane Function (UPF)).
-This document generalizes the definition of a CE with the introduction of Distributed CEs in {{sec-distributed}}.
+Examples of CEs include TN components (e.g., router, switch, or firewalls) and also 5G NFs (i.e., an element of the 5G domain such as Centralized Unit (CU), Distributed Unit (DU), or User Plane Function (UPF)).
+: This document generalizes the definition of a CE with the introduction of Distributed CEs in {{sec-distributed}}.

 Provider Edge (PE):
 : A device managed by a provider that is connected to a CE.
 The connectivity between a CE and a PE is achieved using one or multiple Attachment Circuit.
 This document generalizes the PE definition with the introduction of Distributed PEs in {{sec-distributed}}.